aarora79/amazon-bedrock-agentcore-samples/01-tutorials/06-AgentCore-observability/07-simple-dual-observability/scripts/README.md

 ## Overview

-These scripts automate the complete setup of Amazon Bedrock AgentCore observability with dual platform support (CloudWatch and Braintrust).
+These scripts automate the complete setup of Amazon Bedrock AgentCore observability with Braintrust support.

 **Note:** All commands in this documentation assume you are running from the tutorial root directory (`07-simple-dual-observability`), not from within the `scripts/` folder.
 Use `scripts/<script-name>.sh` to invoke the scripts.